divakarmanivel/pokemondivision/README.md

 ![Pokémon logo](/images/pokemonlogohd.png "Pokémon logo")

-Pokémon Division is an online MMORPG that is aimed to run all devices based on the famous Pokémon gameboy games.
+Pokémon Division is an online MMORPG based on the famous Pokémon gameboy games.
+It is designed to run on all devices.
 This game is a work in progress with lots of improvements to be done.

 Currently I am working on: